-- 1. Parents (K3-8th) can request a parent-teacher conference with their child's teacher(s) at the end of the first nine-weeks grading period.
-There will not be a scheduled parent/teacher conference unless it is warranted. - 2.
-Teachers will also use letters, phone calls, e-mail and regular progress reports as needed to communicate with the parents.
+- 1. Parents (K-8th) will have a parent-teacher conference with their child's teacher(s) at the end of the first nine-weeks grading period.
+Since the parents and teacher of K4 communicate frequently, there will not be a scheduled parent/teacher conference unless it is warranted. - 2.
+Teachers will also use letters, phone calls, e-mail and regular progress reports as needed to

-3. It is important that each parent schedules a conference with a teacher whenever a need or concern is evident.
+- communicate with the parents. - 3.
+It is important that each parent schedules a conference with a teacher whenever a need or concern is evident.
 Parents should not feel limited to the personal conference.
 Many needs can be met through a simple conference between parent and teacher.
 Concerns need to be shared first between the parent and teacher.
 The administration is interested in all areas concerning students and the school and will be available for parent-teacher conferences.